raymart-evangelista/nextjs-reddit-clone/README.md

       - don't allow uppercase usernames
       - have two columns in the database (one column serialized to a lowercase only or uppercase only format, the other column being the actual username)
     - similar issue with subreddit names
+  - prop drilling posts from `index.tsx` to sub levels (so many middleware components to get to where it needs to be)

 ## Getting Started
 First, run the development server: